cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

   writing of Bash formatted file
 - [ ] There is a happy path e2e test in the Secrets Provider test cases to validate writing of dotenv formatted file
+- [ ] There is a happy path e2e test in the Secrets Provider test cases to validate writing of properties formatted file
 - [ ] There is a happy path e2e test to validate Helm named templates for init container def, volume mounts, and volumes
 - [ ] There is a blog post describing how to transition from an existing application to using the new Secrets Provider "push to file" flow